We all belong here

 The “We all belong here” campaign is a community-wide effort to build belonging and raise awareness of hate and harm that is based on one’s identity.

 As part of the Community Safety and Wellbeing Plan (CSWP), together with community, the Combatting Hate Action Table has developed this anti-hate campaign aimed at shaping a region where everyone feels welcomed, respected and celebrated for who they are.
-This is a community campaign to combat hate and increase belonging.
+This is a community campaign to reduce hate and increase belonging.

 Community Safety and Wellbeing Plan